sfc-gh-mkobel/hybrid-table-quickstart/README.md

 SHOW TABLES LIKE '%TRUCK%';
 SHOW TABLES LIKE '%ORDER_STATE%';
 ```
 Display information about the columns in the table.
-Note the primary key column and also that all three tables have table structure.
+Note the primary key column and also that all tables have table structure.
 ```sql
 --Describe the columns in the table TRUCK
 DESC TABLE TRUCK;